- Nightmares are bad dreams that wake you up.

 Many types of psychotherapy also involve modifying detrimental patterns of behavior.
-Recommendations associated with talk therapy frequently involve changes to sleep hygiene.
-This includes making the bedroom more conducive to sleep as well as cultivating daily routines and habits that facilitate consistent sleep.
+Recommendations associated with talk therapy frequently involve changes to sleep hygiene, including daily routines and habits that facilitate consistent sleep.

 Several types of prescription medications may be used to treat nightmare disorder.
 Most often, these are medications that affect the nervous system such as anti-anxiety, antidepressant, or antipsychotic drugs.
 Different medications may be used for people who have nightmares associated with PTSD.

 Medications benefit some patients, but they can also come with side effects.
 For that reason, it is important to talk with a doctor who can describe the potential benefits and downsides of prescription drugs for nightmare disorder.

 How To Help Stop Nightmares and Get Better Sleep

 If you have nightmares that interfere with your sleep or daily life, the first step is to talk with your doctor.
 Identifying and addressing an underlying cause can help make nightmares less frequent and less bothersome.